Table of Contents:

 After lunch we broke camp and, with Tony as our porter to carry some extra gear, made our way to the Moraine Camp at 4900m, a three-hour climb over the moraine and scree fields.
 By 4:30 we were there and looking back:

 I don’t have any pix from the time we crawled into our sleeping bags to after sunrise as we made our way up the side of Pisco.
-The idea behind the early start is to get the snow while it is at its coldest and hardest; ideally you should be coming down from your summit by eight or nine in the morning without sinking knee-deep into the soft snow with each step you take.
+The idea behind the early start is to get the snow while it is at its coldest and hardest; ideally, you should be coming down from your summit by eight or nine in the morning without sinking knee-deep into the soft snow with each step you take.

 Once the sun came out it was actually pretty warm; I stripped down to my base layer and a thin soft shell.
 We were roped up from the moment we stepped onto the snow until we returned to the scree after our descent.

 And then we were there- WOW!
 High fives all around.
 Taking in stupendous views.
-Sunday morning and people are going to church and I am thinking- This is my church!
+It was a Sunday morning when people go to church and I was thinking- “This is my church!”
 This is where I acknowledge my gratitude for being alive, for being a part of it all.

 view from the summit of Pisco- at the bottom right of the image is the end of Laguna Paron- or is it Laguna 69?

 After a glorious chunk of time up on the summit- fuelling up, relaxing, taking snapshots, enjoying the sun’s warmth and having Cesar name the various peaks yet again, socializing with a party of six Brits that came up a few minutes later- it was time to go back down.

-Our porter Tony had already dismantled camp and gone down with most of the stuff, so it would not take too long to get back to the base camp in the pasture below the Refugio Peru.
+Our porter Tony had already dismantled the camp and gone down with most of the stuff, so it would not take too long to get back to the base camp in the pasture below the Refugio Peru.
 We now got to see the crevasses and other potential problem spots that we had walked by in the dark on the way up.

 The Brits were good enough to pose on the summit as I pointed my camera up at them.